Nilum200/movie-rec-rec-movie/Readme.txt

 Create the search function that returns data within data structures: COMPLETE.

-Create a database of films in at least three different genres: INCOMPLETE.
+Create a database of films in at least three different genres: COMPLETE.

 -- BONUS ROUND --